runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 Placement
 ---------

-It matters where we place forms in space.
+It matters where we place these forms in space.
 A circle can seem lost in space

 	show a tiny circle in the middle